 Medications or medical conditions that suppress the immune system, such as AIDS

 If you have had genital warts, you should be tested for cervical cancer at least once every year.
 Cervical cancer can be prevented with regular screening (Pap smears), and can be cured in most cases when it is detected in early stages.

-The Centers for Disease Control and Prevention (CDC) added the HPV vaccine to its official vaccination recommendations in July 2006.
-It proposed that all 11- and 12-year-old American girls get the shots, although girls as young as 9 could receive it if they're sexually active.
+The Centers for Disease Control and Prevention (CDC) recommends that all 11- and 12-year-old American girls get the shots, although girls as young as 9 could receive it if they're sexually active.
 For "catch-up," the CDC also recommends that girls and women ages 13 to 26 be vaccinated against HPV, regardless of their Pap test results.

 Treatment depends on the size and location of the warts.
 Even though the warts may be removed, there may still be some virus remaining in the skin, which is why the warts often return.
 Some of the medications used to treat genital warts cannot be used during pregnancy, so it's important to tell your doctor if you could be pregnant.

 Small warts may be treated with medications applied to the skin.
 In some cases, applying liquid nitrogen (cryotherapy) to warts will freeze the tissue and make warts disappear.
 Some larger warts require laser treatment, or surgical removal.

 Do not treat genital warts yourself with nonprescription drugs used for wart removal on hands, because these chemicals can make the genital area very sore.

 Your doctor may prescribe a medication that you can apply to the warts at home.
 Apply this medication carefully to avoid damaging surrounding healthy tissue, keep it out of your eyes and wash it off after the number of hours your doctor instructs you to leave it on.
 Your doctor also may suggest that you apply a protective coating of petroleum jelly on delicate surrounding tissue before you apply your prescribed medication.